-Question 1.38: What is meant by 'turnover or equivalent' and 'net earnings or equivalent' in section 4.1 of the Bid Form?
+Question 1.38: What is meant by 'turnover or equivalent' and 'net earnings or equivalent' in section 4.1 of the bid form?

-Answer: In section 4.1 of the Bid Form, bidders are requested to provide a clear indication of historical and available financial resources on the basis of the profit and loss/balance sheet of each member of the consortium.
+Answer: In section 4.1 of the bid form, bidders are requested to provide a clear indication of historical and available financial resources on the basis of the profit and loss/balance sheet of each member of the consortium (amounts in thousands of euros).
 This includes:

-Turnover: managed budget/funds or equivalent

-Net earnings: net income/net profit or equivalent
+Turnover: managed budget/funds or equivalent Net earnings: net income/net profit or equivalent